etherspot/etherspot-contracts/docs/contracts/account-owner-registry.md

 ## Specification

-The registry has the following interface:
+`AccountOwnerRegistry` has the following interface:

 ```solidity
 interface AccountOwnerRegistry {